-The Duckworth Library offers access to almost 100 electronic databases which index periodicals, full-text articles and Internet websites.
+The Zell & Shirley Miller Library offers access to almost 100 electronic databases which index periodicals, full-text articles and Internet websites.
 Three primary groups of databases, EbscoHost, Proquest and Lexis-Nexis, are available to the YHC community through the library’s participation in GALILEO (Georgia Library Learning Online).
-The Duckworth Library independently subscribes to Oxford English Dictionary, Cambridge Companions to Literature, Historical New York Times, Naxos Music Library, JSTOR Arts and Science I, BioOne .1 and BioOne .2 and WilsonWeb OmniFile to meet the needs of our students.
+The library independently subscribes to Oxford English Dictionary, Cambridge Companions to Literature, Historical New York Times, Naxos Music Library, JSTOR Arts and Science I, BioOne .1 and BioOne .2 and WilsonWeb OmniFile to meet the needs of our students.
 The library offers an expanding collection of ebooks which will soon number well over 100,000 titles.

 Merle Mann Artifact Collection

 Byron Herbert Reece Collection

 Byron Herbert Reece was born in Choestoe, Union County, Georgia, and lived all of his life in this area.
 He achieved critical acclaim, if limited commercial success, for his poetry and his novels.
 While writing and farming, Reece was also a student and faculty member at Young Harris College until the time of his death in 1958.
 The Byron Herbert Reece Collection includes letters, realia, and his personal book collection.